Ab-Romia/Zaylon-Capstone/tests/evaluation/README.md

 # Agent Evaluation Guide

-This evaluation suite tests the Flowinit agent system against a golden dataset of 30 realistic customer interactions.
+This evaluation suite tests the Zaylon agent system against a golden dataset of 30 realistic customer interactions.

 ---